Merced Intermodal Track Connection (MITC) Project

 The Project would consist of the following:

-California High-Speed Rail Authority is planning to construct the Merced-Bakersfield HSR Early Operating Segment (EOS) by 2030-2033 and to extend the HSR service to the Bay Area after 2030-2033 (referred to as Silicon Valley to Central Valley HSR).
+The California High-Speed Rail Authority (CHSRA) is planning to construct the Merced-Bakersfield HSR Early Operating Segment (EOS) and afterwards to extend the HSR service to Gilroy in the Bay Area and/or Palmdale in Southern California.
 HSR is planned to provide faster, more reliable, and more frequent service than the San Joaquins currently provides between Merced and Bakersfield.
 When the Merced-Bakersfield HSR EOS is operational, the San Joaquins passenger rail service between Merced and Bakersfield will be replaced by the HSR service and SJJPA will terminate the San Joaquins intercity rail service in Merced.
 SJJPA is expected to be the operating agency for the HSR EOS.

 Implementing the Project would allow direct transfers from San Joaquins service to HSR at the proposed integrated Merced HSR Station in downtown Merced.
 The San Joaquins would offer intercity service between the Bay Area/Sacramento and northern San Joaquin Valley.
 The Project would provide a cross-platform transfer between the San Joaquins and HSR for passengers traveling between the Bay Area/Sacramento and Madera, Fresno, Kings/Tulare, Bakersfield, and Southern California (via Thruway bus connection).